 SUPPLEMENTAL SECURITY INCOME (SSI) BENEFITS

 Generally, the maximum Federal SSI benefit changes yearly.
-SSI benefits will automatically increase in 2015 because there was an increase in the Consumer Price Index from the third quarter of 2013 to the third quarter of 2014.
-Effective January 1, 2015, the Federal benefit rate is $733 for an individual and $1,100 for a couple.
+SSI benefits will not increase in 2016 because there was no increase in the Consumer Price Index from the third quarter of 2014 to the third quarter of 2015.
+The Federal benefit rate remains the same as 2015 and is $733 for an individual and $1,100 for a couple.

 Some States supplement the Federal SSI benefit with additional payments.
 This makes the total SSI benefit levels higher in those States.
 SSI benefit amounts and State supplemental payment amounts vary based upon your income, living arrangements, and other factors.

 The following States or territories do not pay a supplement to people who receive SSI: